Placing a Request

 The follow-up process can be broken down into three steps.

 Step 1: All reagent requests, whether new or for refills, should be placed through our website according to the instructions above.
 Our site now allows a single order to contain as many reagent requests as required.
 You may, however, be asked to prioritize items in especially large orders, in order to ensure equal access to our services for all clients.

 These requests are automatically sent to the NIH TRC for review.
 It is important that the requester complete all fields of the request form, even for refill requests.
 Incomplete request forms will be held for consideration until the required information is provided.

 Requests will be reviewed in a confidential manner by the NIH TRC comprised of NIH staff.
 The NIH TRC meets approximately every two weeks to review, approve and prioritize applications.
 All requests received by 12 pm Eastern Time on the day prior to the meeting are reviewed at the TRC meeting on the following day.
 All requests received after 12 pm are reviewed at the next meeting.

 All clients are required to have a current Materials Transfer Agreement between a Principal Invesigator at their respective Institution and the NIH Tetramer Core Facility.
-Please note that the MTA policy is different for non-profit clients, for-profit clients, and non-profit clients with funding from commercial sources.
+Please note that the MTA policy is different for non-profit clients, commercial clients, and non-profit clients with funding from commercial sources.
 Please see our MTA page for the specifics on each of these scenarios.